-Duration Bonus: +0 Biotics: -1

-Cost: na Qualities: Aspect: HEADACHES.
+Range Bonus: +0 Duration Bonus: +0 Cost: na Recharge Modifier: +0 Biotics: -1 Qualities: Aspect: HEADACHES.

 The most basic bio-amp available on the market, the L2 has long since been replaced with superior models.
 However, for some biotics, this may have been the only option available to them at their time of birth when the fledgling technology was still being improved.
 The L2 is no longer sold and has been replaced by the L3 design.